nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 ### ... why don't you give me a gear.

-To gain control of the lens, I 3D printed a gear which fits tightly onto the ring and used the thumbscrew to secure it to the ring without preventing the ring from rotating.
+To gain control of the lens, I 3D printed a gear which fits tightly onto the ring and used the thumbscrew to secure it to the ring.
+Because of the additional spacing, he screws just attach the gear to the ring without preventing the ring from rotating.

 ![lens-gears](img/lens-gears.png)

-I could then drive the gear with a small RC servo.
+I drive the gear with a small RC servo.
 These turn about 180⁰ where the ring only turns 90⁰, so I use a 1:2 gear ratio to match them together.